matteogatti/circuit-breaker-example/README.md

 1. create `.env` file into root folder of the project and copy/past this value `DATABASE_URL="postgresql://user:secret@localhost:5432/app?schema=public"`
 2. ensure the **Node** version is the same of the file `.nvmrc`
-3. install all the dependency with `npm i`
+3. install all the dependencies with `npm i`
 4. import database schema with `npx prisma migrate dev --name init`
 5. import dummy data with `npm run seed`
 6. now you can start the server with `npm run dev`